-Students in our Sixth Form (aged 16-19 years old) study the International Baccalaureate Diploma Programme, one of the best programmes you can choose to help your child prepare for university.
+Students in our Sixth Form (aged 16-19 years old) can choose to study the International Baccalaureate Diploma Programme, one of the best programmes that will help your child prepare for university.
 It provides not only high academic standards but also the key skills that top universities are looking for such as critical and creative thinking, problem solving and self-management.

 The International Baccalaureate Diploma Programme at Regents